jfirminger/AI-Project-Framework/README.md

 #### 6. Rinse and Repeat

 Use this for all tasks or bugs (or add your own types that make sense) for the AI project.
+Note: teams should meet, plan, and manually pull tasks and bugs into the `in progress` phase of the project Kanban.

 ### Tool Recommendations